 Chris works full-time as an arbitrator and mediator.

 Chris started sitting as an arbitrator after leaving international law firm Baker & McKenzie in 2007.
-He has acted as chairman, sole arbitrator or party appointed arbitrator in international arbitrations under ICC, LCIA, SCC, DIAC, DIFC-LCIA and UNCITRAL rules, as well as ad hoc proceedings.
+He has acted as chairman, sole arbitrator or party appointed arbitrator in international arbitrations under ICC, LCIA, SCC, DIAC, DIFC-LCIA, SIAC and UNCITRAL rules, as well as ad hoc proceedings.

-Chris was the first emergency arbitrator to be appointed by the ICC under the Emergency Arbitrator Provisions introduced in the 2012 ICC Rules of Arbitration and has sat as sole arbitrator under the 2017 ICC expedited arbitration rules.
+Chris was the first emergency arbitrator to be appointed by the ICC under the Emergency Arbitrator Provisions introduced in the 2012 ICC Rules of Arbitration and was appointed in 2020 by the LCIA as emergency arbitrator in two related cases arising out of the COVID pandemic.
+Chris was jointly appointed by the parties as a sole arbitrator under the 2017 ICC expedited arbitration rules.

 Chris is also an experienced commercial mediator, conducting his mediation practice through CEDR Chambers, one of the UK’s leading groups of mediators.
 He has conducted well over 200 mediations for CEDR, ICC, LCIA, WIPO, CAS, Sport Resolutions UK and Consensus Mediation.

 Chris has also acted as an adjudicator and a tribunal appointed expert on issues of English law.

 Chris was the Chairman of the ICC Commission on Arbitration and ADR from 2014 to 2017.
 Prior to taking up this position, he was a member of the Drafting Sub-Committee of the 2012 ICC Rules of Arbitration and chaired the task force set up to review the ICC ADR Rules, Expertise Rules and Dispute Board Rules.
 He also co-chaired the ICC task force on reducing time and cost in complex commercial arbitrations.